edge-core/sonic-buildimage/src/sonic-yang-models/doc/Configuration.md

 ### Data Plane L3 Interfaces

-IP configuration for data plane are defined in **INTERFACE**, **PORTCHANNEL_INTERFACE**, and **VLAN_INTERFACE** table.
-The objects in all three tables have the interface (could be physical port, port channel, or vlan) that IP address is attached to as first-level key, and IP prefix as second-level key.
-IP interface objects don't have any attributes.
+IP configuration for data plane are defined in **INTERFACE**, **VLAN_SUB_INTERFACE**, **PORTCHANNEL_INTERFACE** and **VLAN_INTERFACE** table.
+The objects in all four tables have the interface (could be physical port, port channel, vlan or vlan sub interface) that IP address is attached to as first-level key, and IP prefix as second-level key.
+IP interface address objects don't have any attributes.
+IP interface attributes, resides in those tables as well, key is the interface name and value is a list of field-values representing the interface attributes, e.g. loopback action.

 ```
 {